 Studio Z also obtained a zoning variance in order to add the front porch, which had been nothing more than a small covered stoop.
 Studio Z designed a traditional wide front porch across the front of the house, creating an additional outdoor space that fit with the character of the historic neighborhood.
 Since the porch dimensions did not conform to the zoning setbacks, Studio Z went before the Zoning Board of Appeals for the zoning variance, and in the process, generated overwhelming and unsolicited support for the project from the neighbors.

-For more pictures and to see the transformation, check out HGTV Urban Oasis.
+For more pictures and to see the transformation, check out HGTV Urban Oasis or follow this link to see the full episode.

 Contractor: Maven Development